Extranet frequently asked questions

 Applications cannot be made by a Trustee's administrator (i.e. external agent) using their own AUSkey, due to the attestation and election requirements.
 (Not to be confused with an AUSkey administrator)

-I started a Breach Report using the old APRA website and now I can’t find it?
+I started a Breach Report using the old APRA website.
+How can I find it?

 Incomplete Breach Reports were not transferred to the new APRA website and as a result any incomplete Breach Reports data has been lost.
 You will need to start the report again.

-Who should I contact if I have any questions or problems?
+Who should I contact if I have any questions of problems?